ZijieJin/scFusion/README.md

 ## Usage

-Two versions of scFusion are contained.
-The normal version (scFusion.py) run the whole pipelines, while the job scheduler version give you a series of commands that you can run them with your job scheduler's configuration.
-We recommand you using the job scheduler version, since it can make use of all the computational resources available.
+Two versions of scFusion are included.
+The normal version (scFusion.py) runs the whole pipeline, while the job schedular version gives you a series of commands that you can run them with your job schedular's configuration.
+We recommend you using the job schedular version, since it can make use of all the computational resources available.

 Example:

-if 300 sequencing data file (501_1.fastq, 501_2.fastq, 502_1.fastq, 502_2.fastq, ..., 800_1.fastq, 800_2.fastq) in the testdata/, and you want to save the results at testout/, and the STAR reference folder is hg19StarIndex_2.7.2b_normal/, and 200 cores are available, please run:
+if 300 sequencing data files (501_1.fastq, 501_2.fastq, 502_1.fastq, 502_2.fastq, ..., 800_1.fastq, 800_2.fastq) in the testdata/, and you want to save the results at testout/, and the STAR reference folder is hg19StarIndex/, and 200 cores are available, please run:

-`python software/scFusion.py -f testdata/ -o testout/ -b 501 -e 800 -s hg19StarIndex_2.7.2b_normal/ -t 200`
+`python software/scFusion.py -f testdata/ -o testout/ -b 501 -e 800 -s hg19StarIndex/ -t 200`

 or the job schedular version:

-`python software/scFusion_js.py -f testdata/ -o testout/ -b 501 -e 800 -s hg19StarIndex_2.7.2b_normal/ -t 200`
+`python software/scFusion_js.py -f testdata/ -o testout/ -b 501 -e 800 -s hg19StarIndex/ -t 200`

-The results are shown on the folder: FinalResult/FinalOutput*
+The results are shown on the folder: testout/FinalResult/FinalOutput*

 ### Expected running time